Interactive3DGraphicsCourse-UNIUD-2018/boxes-riccardopasianotto/journal.md

 * Implemented the langing gear as a composition of axes, wheels and bullons.
 * Want to make changes to the central wings to be more similar to the Nieuport 11.
 * Implemented axes system for the central wings.
 Only an addition has to be made, a wind shield.
+* Little changes implemented.
+I added a windshield and a simple rose box that represent a man in control of the airplane.
+Nex step is to setup the whole colors of the airplane and position it in the world.